Wani (scholar): Influence

-The descendants of Wani, or more precisely, those who claimed Wani to be their ancestor, were collectively called the Kawachinofumi clan.
+The descendants of Wani, or more precisely, those who claimed Wani to be their ancestor, were collectively called the Kawachi no Fumi clan and the Kawachi no Aya clan.
 They lived in Kisaichi of Kawachi Province together with their branch families.
 The head family had the uji "Fumi" [literature] after their duty as scribes, and similarly their branch families were given the kabane "Fuhito" [scribe].

-Despite Wani's fame as a scholar, the Kawachinofumi clan was not so active as secretaries for administration.
+Despite Wani's fame as a scholar, the Kawachi no Fumi clan was not so active as secretaries for administration.
 A rare exception was Fumi no Nemaro (文禰麻呂; ?–707).
 Instead of being active in civil administration, he rose to a rank unusually high for a mid-level bureaucrat for his military performances in the Jinshin War (672).
 Some historians consider that this was the reason why the legend of Wani was recorded in the Kojiki and the Nihon Shoki.
 It is known that scribes of foreign origin had similar and mutually conflicting legends about their founders.
 Features common in their stories include the arrival during the reign of Emperor Ōjin, the introduction of Chinese literature and/or Confucianism, and the surname Wang.
-The legend of Wani was chosen with the rest of them ignored because the Kawachinofumi clan was relatively powerful at the time of the compilation of the history books.
+The legend of Wani was chosen with the rest of them ignored because the Kawachi no Fumi clan was relatively powerful at the time of the compilation of the history books.